luohao122/dev-lounge/graphql-apollov4-express-setup/graphql-apollov4-express-setup.md

 This ensures proper module resolution when using Apollo Server with TypeScript.

 ### Key Takeways
-- Always use the main branch of the repository as the starting point.
+- Always use the main branch of the repository as the starting point, if you are using the provided source code.
 - Ensure you install the correct version of @types/express for Apollo Server v4.
 - Update tsconfig.json as shown above to prevent TypeScript conflicts.